inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Isn't it conceivable to you that an intelligent person could harbor two opposing ideas in his mind?
 		-- Adlai Stevenson, to reporters
-Congratulations are in order for Tom Reid.
+Congratulations  in order for Tom Reid.

 He says he just found out he is the winner of the 2021 Psychic of the Year award.